Welcome to Week 8 Start ‘Em, Sit ‘Em.

 David Montgomery – Has scored 21 TDs in 22 full games with the Lions (including playoffs).
 Montgomery still has the edge in carries inside-the-10 over Gibbs (13 to 8).

 Jared Goff – His passing volume is the only concern here.
 The Lions are massive 11-point favorites.
 After a slow start in Weeks 1-2, Goff has turned in four straight incredibly efficient performances.
 He hasn’t needed to throw much – he has 23, 18, 25, and 25 pass attempts in his last four games – but he has torched opposing secondaries for 76-of-91 passing, 1,086 yards (11.9 YPA), 9 TD, and 1 INT in this span.
 Goff has finished as a top-10 scoring QB in three straight games.
-Josh Allen just threw for 323 yards on 33 attempts (9.8 YPA) last week with the Titans down CB L’Jarius Sneed (quad).
+Josh Allen just threw for 323 yards on 33 attempts (9.8 YPA) last week against the Titans.

 Tony Pollard – Set a season-high in snaps (88%) last week with Tyjae Spears (hamstring) sidelined.
-If Spears is out for another game, then go right back to Pollard as a volume-based RB2.
+Spears is out for another game, so go right back to Pollard as a volume-based RB2.
+It’s a huge boost.
 In their four full contests together, Pollard leads this backfield in carries (61 to 27) by a wide margin.
 However, Spears has cut in significantly on passing downs (12 targets), which hurts Pollard’s floor and ceiling (15 targets).

 Sit ‘Em